June Walker: Stage career

+For four weeks in 1924 Walker appeared as the Leading Lady in the Summer Stock cast at Elitch Theatre.
+She appeared in: The Changelings, by Lee Wilson Dood; Rolling Home, by John Hunter Booth; The New Poor, by Cosmo Hamilton; and Across the Street, by Richard A. Purdy.

 Film career

 Walker acted in silent films for Essanay Studios and in sound films, including A Child Is Waiting, Through Different Eyes, The Unforgiven, and War Nurse.

 Personal life

 In 1926, she married British actor Geoffrey Kerr.
 The couple divorced in 1943; their son was actor John Kerr.
 She appeared with her son in a 1954 episode of NBC's Justice.
 It was his first acting engagement.

 Death

 On February 3, 1966, aged 65, Walker died of undisclosed causes at her son's home in Los Angeles.
 She was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.